stajs/SpecFlow.NetCore/README.md

 ## Generating step definitions

-One of the nice features from the VS extension is being able to easily generate stubs for missing step defintion.
+One of the nice features from the VS extension is being able to easily generate stubs for missing step definitions.
 This is still _kind_ of possible, but definitely not as nice as the typical usage from the extension.

 So, a feature file: